SHERRI G. BUDA, ESQ.

 In her construction practice, Sherri represents builders, owners, general contractors, subcontractors, and designers in contract disputes and construction defect cases in federal and state court.
 Specifically, Sherri represents these parties in actions involving negligent construction, lien foreclosure, surety suits, AIA contracts, arbitration, defective materials, and breach of construction contracts.

 In her business litigation practice, Sherri represents businesses, business owners, shareholders, partners, directors, officers in shareholder/ partnership disputes, business divorces, and contract disputes.
-Specifically, Sherri represents these parties in actions involving shareholder derivative suits, breach of fiduciary duty, gross negligence, conversion, mismanagement, accounting actions, UCC Article 2, UCC Article 9, collection, and lending.
+Specifically, Sherri represents these parties in actions involving shareholder derivative suits, trade secret disputes, breach of fiduciary duty, gross negligence, conversion, mismanagement, accounting actions, UCC Article 2, UCC Article 9, collection, and lending.